 You wouldn’t call it the most glamorous job in the world, but for engineers like you and I, building machinery, equipment and other types of hardware is about as fun as it gets.
 Without a doubt, the headaches of deadlines, supplier management, custom fabricated components and design issues are a challenge.
 But with great partnerships and a clear understanding of goals, bringing a new machine product line to market can be tremendously rewarding.

 In most cases, machinery is built in volumes of singles, dozens, or hundreds, not thousands.
-Companies looking to outsource the manufacture the outsource the building of their equipment realize there are some inherent benefits, but I’m not completely convinced they know exactly what these benefits are, so let’s dig in.
+Companies looking to outsource the manufacture of their equipment realize there are some inherent benefits, but I’m not completely convinced they know exactly what these benefits are, so let’s dig in.

 1. Design for Manufacturing and Assembly (DFMA)

 DFMA is the practice of using design techniques to optimize manufacturing and assembly time for the final goal of improving price.
-In our experience, 85-90% of companies looking to outsource equipment manufacturing are actively seeking DFMA ideas.
-They know they need it, they simply have no clue how to do DFMA, and aren’t shy about it.
+In our experience, 85-90% of companies outsourcing machinery manufacturing are actively seeking DFMA ideas.
+They know they need it; they simply have no clue how to do DFMA and aren’t shy about it.

-Most OEMs are excellent at developing and preparing the core technology of their machinery, but due to the prototype process usually requiring ordering hundreds of parts from dozens of independent quick turn suppliers just to get the prototype to function properly in the first place, the ability to holistically optimize a new machinery technology for DFMA because very foggy.
+Most OEMs are excellent at developing and preparing the core technology of their machinery, but due to the prototype process usually requiring ordering hundreds of parts from dozens of independent quick turn suppliers just to get the prototype to function properly in the first place, the ability to holistically optimize a new machinery technology for DFMA becomes very foggy.
 Not to mention that most machine design engineers at OEMs are not required to have this skillset.
-It ends up falling on the Contract Manufacturing company, although many lack this skill entirely as well.
+It ends up falling on the contract manufacturing company, although many lack this skill entirely as well.

 2. Commercialization